LeviBorodenko/rateyourcircle/README.md

 # Rate your Circle
-_Draw a circle and see how close you were to a perfect cirlce._
+_Draw a circle and see how close you were to a perfect circle._

 [DEMO](https://cirlce.levib.dev)